 2) Your quality score for that keyword

 3) Your ad extensions and their relevance to ad and keyword

-In that post, I talk about the reason why you should care about granularity of an AdWords account and how it’ll give you even more of a positive bump for your AdWords bidding strategies.
+In that post, I talk about the reason why you should care about the granularity of a Google Ads account and how it’ll give you even more of a positive bump for your Google Ads bidding strategies.

 Let’s dive in.

-The auction based model of AdWords bidding got its name from the Latin word “augeō” which means “to increase”.
+Google Ads’ (and everyone else’s) auction-based bidding model originally got its name from the Latin word “augeō,” which means “to increase”.

 But “to increase” means to pay more.
 We don’t want to do that.

 When you’re setting goals for your PPC campaign, especially in the context of bidding and the average cost per conversion, you have to factor in the balance between conversion volume and cost per conversion.